l4rm4nd/VoucherVault/README.md

 ## 💬 Description

 VoucherVault is a Django web application that allows you to manage coupons, vouchers and gift cards digitally.
 It provides a web portal that is mobile friendly and easy to use.

 Additionally, it supports expiry notifications via Apprise URLs that will frequently remind you to redeem your stuff.
+You can also track fractional transactions, which help to understand historical redemptions and reflect the remaining monetary value of an item accurately.

 ## 🐳 Usage